 NBS is intended to flag infants that may be at risk for the screened disorder.
-Screening is not diagnostic; it will flag some infants who do not have the disorder with a false-positive result, and, on rare occasions, may be unable to detect truly affected infants, thus presenting a false-negative result (Figure 4).
+Screening is not considered diagnostic; it will flag some infants who do not have the disorder with a false-positive result, and, on rare occasions, may be unable to detect truly affected infants, thus presenting a false-negative result (Figure 4).
 When implementing a new disorder, it is helpful for NBS programs and key partners to define goals, including metrics to measure successes and shortcomings.
+The goals should be clearly stated on informational brochures and public-facing websites.
 These metrics can define timeliness of screening, reporting, referral and initiation of treatments.
 Following implementation, evaluation and continuous quality improvement efforts should be outlined.